Clarkstown, New York, train-bus collision

-The Gilchrest Road crossing accident was a grade crossing accident that occurred on March 24, 1972, in the town of Clarkstown, New York, between the hamlets of Valley Cottage and Congers, roughly 25 mi northwest of New York City.
+The Gilchrest Road crossing accident was a grade crossing incident that occurred on March 24, 1972, in the town of Clarkstown, New York, between the hamlets of Valley Cottage and Congers, roughly 25 mi northwest of New York City.
 Five students from Valley Cottage were killed, and 44 others were injured.

-The Penn Central (formerly New York Central) railway crossing at Gilchrest Road West, just outside Valley Cottage, contained only crossbucks and lacked additional warning hardware, such as flashing lights, crossing gates or a warning bell.
+The Penn Central (formerly New York Central, now CSX) railway crossing at Gilchrest Road West, just outside Valley Cottage, contained only crossbucks and lacked additional warning hardware, such as flashing lights, crossing gates or a warning bell.
 The railway line was also difficult for road vehicles to see due to the curvature of the road and lineside trees.

-Accident
+Crash

 On the morning of March 24, 1972, 35-year-old Joseph Larkin was driving Nyack High School GMC H6500 school bus number 596, loaded past capacity, downhill on Gilchrest Road.
 The bus was filled with 48 passengers, with some left standing due to lack of room.
 Penn Central freight train WV-1 (with #2653, a GE U25B as its leading locomotive), traveling at 25 mph with 83 loaded freight cars and a caboose (73 from origin at Weehawken, New Jersey, plus ten more picked up en route at North Bergen), destined for Penn Central's Selkirk, New York yard, was heading toward the Gilchrest Road crossing and began blowing its horn.
 Larkin did not decrease the speed of the bus as he approached the grade crossing.

 The train engineer saw the bus cross the tracks and immediately applied the brakes.
 However, the train's momentum carried it through the crossing, where it collided with the bus.
 The freight train ripped through the school bus, severing it into two sections, with the front half coming to rest a quarter mile (1,116 ft) down the tracks.
-The rear section of the bus was torn loose, and fell off next to the tracks upside down with a number of students still inside, while several other students were ejected from the remaining portion of the bus, passing through separated floor sections and fell between the rails into the path of the train.
+The rear section of the bus was torn loose, and fell off next to the tracks upside down with a number of students still inside, while several other students were ejected from the remaining portion of the bus, passing through separated floor sections and falling between the rails into the path of the train.

-Survivor Timothy Wilkins described that, "All of a sudden, someone yelled, 'Train.'
+As survivor Timothy Wilkins described it, "All of a sudden, someone yelled, 'Train.'
 I looked up and the train was there.
 I heard the train brakes and I heard the engine..."

 Victims

 Three students, Jimmy McGuiness (17), Richard Macaylo (18), and Bobby Mauterer (14), were killed instantly.
 Forty-five more students and Larkin were rushed to a nearby hospital, where 14-year-old Thomas Grosse died from his injuries several days later.
-16-year-old Stephan Ward died on April 14.
-Some of the children that survived required artificial limbs.
-One reporter wrote that in the aftermath the hospital had "...anguished mothers, some still clad in bathrobes, crowded the hospital lobby seeking information on their children."
-None of the train crew were injured in the accident.
+16-year-old Stephen Ward died on April 14.
+Some of the children who survived required artificial limbs.Describing the scene at the hospital, one reporter wrote that "anguished mothers, some still clad in bathrobes, crowded the hospital lobby seeking information on their children."
+None of the train crew were injured in the crash.